Gossamer Bio (NASDAQ:GOSS) Shares Down 4.4%

-Shares of Gossamer Bio, Inc. (NASDAQ:GOSS) traded down 4.4% during mid-day trading on Thursday .
-The stock traded as low as $8.82 and last traded at $8.82.
+Gossamer Bio, Inc. (NASDAQ:GOSS)’s stock price fell 4.4% during trading on Thursday .
+The company traded as low as $8.82 and last traded at $8.82.
 3 shares traded hands during trading, a decline of 100% from the average session volume of 738,085 shares.
 The stock had previously closed at $9.23.

-Several equities research analysts have recently issued reports on the company.
+A number of brokerages have commented on GOSS.
 Zacks Investment Research cut Gossamer Bio from a “hold” rating to a “sell” rating in a report on Tuesday, January 11th.
+SVB Leerink increased their target price on Gossamer Bio from $15.00 to $16.00 and gave the company an “outperform” rating in a report on Tuesday, November 9th.
 Sumitomo Mitsui Financial Group upgraded Gossamer Bio from a “neutral” rating to an “outperform” rating and set a $24.00 price objective on the stock in a report on Monday, January 10th.
-SVB Leerink raised their price objective on Gossamer Bio from $15.00 to $16.00 and gave the stock an “outperform” rating in a report on Tuesday, November 9th.
-Cantor Fitzgerald restated an “overweight” rating on shares of Gossamer Bio in a report on Monday, October 18th.
-Finally, Citigroup upgraded Gossamer Bio from a “neutral” rating to an “outperform” rating and set a $24.00 price objective on the stock in a report on Monday, January 10th.
-One research analyst has rated the stock with a sell rating and seven have issued a buy rating to the company’s stock.
-According to data from MarketBeat.com, the company currently has an average rating of “Buy” and an average price target of $23.00.
+Citigroup upgraded Gossamer Bio from a “neutral” rating to an “outperform” rating and set a $24.00 price objective on the stock in a report on Monday, January 10th.
+Finally, Cantor Fitzgerald restated an “overweight” rating on shares of Gossamer Bio in a report on Monday, October 18th.
+One investment analyst has rated the stock with a sell rating and seven have issued a buy rating to the stock.
+According to MarketBeat.com, Gossamer Bio presently has a consensus rating of “Buy” and an average target price of $23.00.

 The stock has a market cap of $666.00 million, a price-to-earnings ratio of -2.67 and a beta of 1.05.
 The company has a quick ratio of 10.42, a current ratio of 10.42 and a debt-to-equity ratio of 1.04.
 The stock has a fifty day moving average of $10.55 and a two-hundred day moving average of $10.84.